Eindhoven: Economy

 In 1891, brothers Gerard and Anton Philips founded the small light bulb factory that would grow into one of the largest electronics firms in the world.
 Philips' presence is probably the largest single contributing factor to the major growth of Eindhoven in the 20th century.
 It attracted and spun off many hi-tech companies, making Eindhoven a major technology and industrial hub.
 In 2005, a full third of the total amount of money spent on research in the Netherlands was spent in or around Eindhoven.
 A quarter of the jobs in the region are in technology and information technology, with companies such as FEI Company (once Philips Electron Optics), NXP Semiconductors (formerly Philips Semiconductors), ASML, ALTEN, Simac, Neways Electronics and the aforementioned Philips and DAF.

 Eindhoven has long been a centre of cooperation between research institutes and industry.
 This tradition started with Philips (the NatLab was a physical expression of this) and has since expanded to large cooperative networks.
 The Eindhoven University of Technology hosts an incubator for technology startups and the NatLab has developed into the High Tech Campus Eindhoven.
 Also, TNO has opened a branch on the university campus.
 This tradition has also fostered inter-industry cooperation in the region; one example of this is the announcement in September 2010 of a new research lab for high-grade packaging materials, a cooperation of IPS Packaging and Thales Cryogenics.

 This cooperative tradition has also developed into a different direction than the traditional technology research done at the university.
 Starting in 2002, the university, the Catharina hospital, Philips Medical and the University of Maastricht joined forces and started joint research into biomedical science, technology and engineering.
 Within Eindhoven, this research has been concentrated in a new university faculty (BioMedical Technology or BMT).
 This development has also made Eindhoven a biomedical technology hub within the country and its (European) region.

-The Evoluon building initially hosted a science museum; it is now a conference center.
+The Evoluon building initially hosted a science museum; it is now a conference centre.

 Prime examples of industrial heritage in Eindhoven are the renovated Witte Dame ("White Lady") complex, a former Philips lamp factory; and the Admirant building (informally known as Bruine Heer or "Brown Gentleman" in reference to the Witte Dame across the street), the former Philips main offices.
 The Witte Dame currently houses the municipal library, the Design Academy and a selection of shops.
 The Admirant has been renovated into an Office building for small companies.
 Across the street from the Witte Dame and next to the Admirant is Philips' first light bulb factory (nicknamed Roze Baby, or "Pink Baby", in reference to its pink colour and much smaller size when compared to the "White Lady" and "Brown Gentleman").
 The small building now houses the "Centrum Kunstlicht in de Kunst" (centre artificial light in art) and the "Philips Incandescent Lamp Factory of 1891" museum.